thequang-ntq/Chatbot-Summary-ntq/README.md

 1. Download this code from Github. (.Zip files)
 2. Extract the files.
 3. Open VS Code, run 'flutter pub get' or simply just open 'pubspec.yaml' and 'Ctrl + S' to run.
 4. Create a Firebase app and add databases related to what this app use.
+Remember to change the link databases in this code to your databases!
+5. Set Rules of Realtime Database to 'true' all instead of 'false'.
-5. Get a ChatGPT API-KEY .
+6. Get a ChatGPT API-KEY .
 You can log in to 'https://platform.openai.com/account/api-keys' to get one or simply just borrow ones.
-6. Use that key to log into 'http://api.openai.com/v1/models' with username blanks (not insert anything) and password is your API-KEY.
+7. Use that key to log into 'http://api.openai.com/v1/models' with username blanks (not insert anything) and password is your API-KEY.
-7. In VS Code, Run -> Run without debugging.
+8. In VS Code, Run -> Run without debugging.

 ## Getting Started